Sovereign-Labs/Jupiter/README.md

 ## Warning

 Jupiter is a research prototype.
-It contains knowns vulnerabilities and should not be used in production under any circumstances.
+It contains known vulnerabilities and should not be used in production under any circumstances.

 ## Getting Started